Bjoentegaard/kurs-kokebok/src/aws-cloud-practtitioner-essentials/module01-introduction-to-the-cloud.md

 - Availability Zone consists of one or more data centers with redundant power, networking, and connectivity.
   - Regions and AZ are designed to provide low-latency, fault-tolerant access to services for users within a given area.

-> **Test your skills**
+> Q: How does AWS Global Infrastructure ensure high availability?
 >
-> You just joined a tech start-up, and the business is growing rapidly.
-> Your new company decides that they need to design a resilient and scalable infrastructure on AWS to handle increased traffic and help ensure high availability.
->
-> Which statement BEST describes the AWS Global Infrastructure benefit of high availability?
->
-> - [ ] AWS stores all of your website’s data in a single AWS storage bucket to centralize data management.
-> - [ ] AWS has many customer support options to make sure the answers to your questions are highly available on its website.
-> - [x] AWS provides multiple data centers across different geographic regions so your website can remain operational even if one location faces issues.
+> A: AWS provides multiple data centers across different geographic regions, so your website remains operational even if one location experiences issues.
-> - [ ] AWS offers a single, highly secure data center that can handle all your traffic, which makes sure that your website is available.

 ### The AWS Shared Responsibility Model

-- You will learn:
+- Objective:
   - Describe and differentiate between customer responsibilities, AWS responsibilities, and shared responsibilities.
   - Describe the components of the AWS Shared Responsibility Model